Menu

 Welcome to Year 4.

-Mrs Cornish and Mrs Burr are the class teachers and Mrs Murrill is the classroom assistant and will be supporting in class every morning.
+Mrs Clarke and Mrs Cornish are the class teachers and Mrs Murrill is the classroom assistant and will be supporting in class every morning.

 Year 4 is the second year of Lower Key Stage 2 and we continue to build upon the foundations developed in Year 3 whilst preparing the children for Upper Key Stage 2.
 The children will be encouraged to continue to develop their independence and further develop their responsibility for their personal belongings, learning in school and with their home learning.